On a Theorem by Bezboruah & Shepherdson: Bezboruah Shepherdson meet G odel Pudl ak

 We have seen that the unprovability of the consistency of {\sf Q} in {\sf Q} is a very specific consequence both of the G\"odel-Pudl\'ak Theorem~\ref{pudlak}, which is an extension of the Second Incompleteness Theorem \ref{gobu}, and of the Bezboruah-Shepherdson Theorem~\ref{bezshe}.
 Clearly, it is fair to say that these, also when considered in this specific case, are very different results even if they coincide in content.

-Let us briefly review the differences between the results. \begin{itemize} \item The results have very different scope.
-For example, there is no hope to derive the fact that {\sf R} does not prove its own consistency using the methods of the proof of Theorem~\ref{pudlak}.
-Equally, there is no hope to show that {\sf EA} does not prove its own consistency using the methods of the proof of Theorem~\ref{bezshe}. \item The precise conditions on the proof-system and the arithmetisation differ.
+Let us briefly review the differences between the results as stated generally. \begin{itemize} \item The results have very different scope.
+For example, there is no hope to derive the fact that {\sf R} does not prove its own consistency using the methods of the proof of the Pudlak Theorem~\ref{pudlak2} (since under certain conditions {\sf R} interprets ${\sf R}+{\sf con}({\sf R})$).
+Equally, there is no hope to show that {\sf EA} does not prove its own consistency using the methods of the proof of the Bezboruah-Shepherdson Theorem~\ref{bezshe} (since the internal proof they construct cannot exist in a model of {\sf EA}). \item The precise conditions on the proof-system and the arithmetisation differ.

 In the Bezboruah-Shepherdson case, we have to use the sequence coding provided by the $\upbeta$-function.
 However, it seem clear that their basic idea can be extended to other forms of sequence coding.
 In fact, in their paper Bezboruah-Shepherdson sketch an argument for their result for a second form of sequence coding.
 The present paper provides a third example in Section~\ref{markovsmurf}.
 The constraint on the arithmetisation of syntax in the Bezboruah-Shepherdson approach is zero since we only need the two concrete sentences in the inconsistency proof.
 Finally, we need to use a Hilbert-style proof-system.
 By \jer's observation, the argument also works for a Genzen-style system.
 Since a lot of variation on the construction is possible, it seems plausible that using other proof systems would also be feasible.
 However, this would require some further work.